 The environment is constantly changing

 When you conceptualize your app in the initial period, the concept might change as time goes by.
 The final app might not be good enough for your end-users because the project’s scope is fixed, and any change needs to be contracted.
 The code quality might also not be the best, and as a result, the app will work slower or generate more costs.

 That means you might need maintenance or adjustments right after launching the app.

-A fixed-price contract might be the right choice for projects with clearly defined requirements and, therefore, the scope of work.
-Although it’s possible to change the contract, it generates problems described above.
+A Fixed-Price contract might be the right choice for projects with clearly defined requirements and, therefore, the scope of work.
+Although it’s possible to change the contract, it generates the problems described above.

 It is said that this pricing model is good for small projects.
 It’s true because of the clear scope of work of such a project.
 A developer knows what to consider in estimation, so it’s close to the actual cost of the app.

-The biggest problems with fixed-price contracts are the conflict of interests between you and the contractor and the fixed scope of work.
-It can ruin the relationship in case of contract price adjustments or result in worse quality of the end product, which will only generate more costs after release.
+The biggest problems with Fixed-Price contracts are the conflict of interest between you and the contractor and the fixed scope of work.
+It can ruin the relationship in case of contract price adjustments or result in worse quality of the end product, which will only generate more costs after releasing the final product.

-The only exception might be a well-planned and clearly-investigated project with detailed documentation with no room for changes.
-Either case, they always need a significant investment in project management on both sides.
+The only exception might be a well-planned and clearly-investigated project with detailed documentation and a predictable scenario, with no room for changes.
+In either case, they always need a significant investment in project management on both sides.